 “Greenlock” and the “green G lock” mark, “Telebit”, and “Hub” are Trademarks of AJ ONeal.

-We'll be coming out with a brand guide as to how you should use the marks.
-In the meantime: don't change the proportions, colors (excepting the case of greyscale and black and white).
+We’ll be coming out with a brand guide as to how you should use the marks.
+In the meantime: don’t change the proportions or colors (except the case of grayscale and black and white).

 It is appropriate to use the trademark in a way that promotes the brand with proper attribution, linking to the official project repositories, etc.

-For example, it is appropriate use the name Greenlock or Telebit in a plugin for Greenlock™ or Telebit™, respectively, as long as it is clear that it is a community contribution.
+For example, it is appropriate to use the name “webi” or “Web Install” when writing tools that work with webi as long as it is clear that it is a community contribution.

-If you create a "hard" fork of our code or any products or services, you should give your fork its own name, and not use ours.
-That sound, we gladly welcome your suggestiosn and pull requests.
+If you create a “hard” fork of our code or any products or services, you should give your fork its own name, and not use ours.
+That said, we gladly welcome your suggestions and pull requests.

-If you mirror our code you should make it clear that it is a mirror and link to the official repository. in association with us and clearly and prominently disclose that it is a derivative work of the our branded product.
+If you mirror our code you should make it clear that it is a mirror and link to our official repository (typically on git.rootprojects.org or github.com) and clearly and prominently disclose that it is a derivative work of our branded product.